irakr/Minimal-File-Compression-Tool/README.md

 # Minimal File Compression Tool (MFCT)

+This project is just for my own experimentation purpose.
+Not really a tool.

 # (Decompression code is still under development)

 # Features:
 - Supported file types: ASCII text files.
 - Algorithms used: Huffman Coding algorithm.
-- Written in C++14 with OOP design.
+- Written in C++11.

 # Build instructions:
 - There are two types of builds that can be generated, release and debug builds: